ways/rad.sh/README.md

 rad.sh - Radiation report
 =========================

-Fetch data from radnet and display an overview for Norway
+Fetch data from radnett.nrpa.no and display an overview for Norway

 Sample output:
 ```